bnwolford/bnwolford.github.io/_stem_ed/dna_day.md

 og_title: Digital DNA Day
 ---

-National DNA Day commemorates the successful completion of the Human Genome Project in 2003 and the discovery of DNA's double helix in 1953.
+<a href="https://www.genome.gov/dna-day" target="_blank">National DNA Day</a> commemorates the successful completion of the Human Genome Project in 2003 and the discovery of DNA's double helix in 1953.
 Since many in-person DNA Day celebrations are moving online, I'm hosting this compilation of educational resources to celebrate Digital DNA Day: April 25, 2020.

 ![](/images/DNA_DAY_long.jpg)
 Image from <a href="https://www.genome.gov/dna-day/starter-kit" target="_blank">NHGRI</a>.